How Distil works.

 A report is not a search of the database.
 It is a personalised stack built for one specific person, against their full health profile.
 The pipeline runs in five stages:

 Compound scoring.
-Every compound in the 98-compound database is scored against the client's profile: their goals, their conditions, their medications, their diet, their sleep, their bloodwork, their lifestyle, the supplements they already take.
+Every compound in the database is scored against the client's profile: their goals, their conditions, their medications, their diet, their sleep, their bloodwork, their lifestyle, the supplements they already take.
 Most compounds do not score high enough to be included.
 Selectivity is the product.

 Clinical safety cull.
 A second pass removes any compound that survived the first pass but fails clinical justification on closer inspection.
 This includes medication interactions, contraindicated conditions, and risks specific to the client's age or population.